JpKuo24/JpKuo24.github.io/_pages/project.md

 </div>

-Enhancing DNN Deployment Efficiency in Diverse Use Sceaniro
+Enhancing DNN Deployment Efficiency in Diverse Use Scenarios
 ----
 When presented with diverse mobile devices performing distinct application tasks in varying scenarios, we tailor the DNN to enhance performance for each scenario using Once-For-All DNN training.
 This involves training one super network and searching for different sub-networks (subnets) to fit the specific use case.
 <!--Customize DNN Deployment in Diverse Use Scenario-->